 Interns carry considerable responsibility as the classroom teacher of record responsible for designing, developing, and implementing curriculum and instruction for a full load of classes for the length of the school year.
 In addition, they are expected to be fully participating members of the school faculty, including service on school committees, supervision of student activities, and attendance at school and district meetings and inservices.
 Only candidates who are truly ready for the responsibility and heavy workload should become interns.
 Candidates should consult with their Credential Advisor and the University SSCP Coordinator as they explore the possibility of doing an internship.

-To be approved for an internship, candidates must meet the following requirements: be in good standing in the SSCP, be enrolled in at least one program course each semester, pass the CBEST (or approved alternate), demonstrate subject matter competence (as determined by CTC subject matter requirements), have character clearance, be approved for advancement to student teaching, demonstrate relevant successful experience working with students, and show proof of meeting the U. S. Constitution requirement.
+To be approved for an internship, candidates must meet the following requirements: be in good standing in the SSCP, be enrolled in at least one program course each semester, demonstrate basic educational skills, demonstrate subject matter competence (as determined by CTC subject matter requirements), have character clearance, be approved for advancement to student teaching, demonstrate relevant successful experience working with students, and show proof of meeting the U. S. Constitution requirement.
 The internship offer is made by the school district, and must be in the candidate's teaching field.
 Interns cannot teach out of their field.
 Candidates must have the approval of their SACA and the approval of the University SSCP Coordinator.
 There must be a District/University Internship Agreement in place between the district and CSULB.

 Upon completing all program requirements for advancement to student teaching, Interns use their teaching position as the "student teaching" experience.
 Interns must submit an application to student teach by the regular deadlines: October 1 for Spring and March 1 for Fall student teaching.
 Interns register for 15 units of Intern Student Teaching and 3 units of Student Teaching Seminar.
 Interns must have a minimum of two different class preparations as part of their teaching assignments.
 A University Supervisor observes the intern periodically during the term, conferences with the intern after site visits, and provides support.
 The school provides a Site Support Teacher who functions as the Intern's on-site mentor.
 Interns are evaluated on program evaluation forms that are based on the California Teaching Performance Expectations.